top of page

 Of course, as with all breeding, outcomes can only ever be thoughtfully predicted through pedigree study and a deep understanding of how dogs have produced in the past.
 But Andy is a dog I have long wanted to use, particularly because I believe strongly in the importance of a solid dam line.
 This breeding reflects my commitment to building on that foundation while honestly evaluating my own dogs, recognizing both their strengths and areas for improvement, and moving forward with intention and care.

-This potential breeding would not be possible without the generosity, trust, and support of Bev Davies of Waskasoo Kennels, who so graciously agreed to co-breed this special litter with me.
+This special litter would not have been possible without the generosity, trust, and support of Bev Davies of Waskasoo Kennels, who so graciously agreed to co-breed this special litter with me.
 I am deeply thankful for her willingness to share Andy’s legacy, her openness throughout this process, and the care she has always shown for both the dogs and the people behind them.

 I would also like to extend my heartfelt thanks to Eeva Resko of Daragoj Beagles for her extraordinary influence on the Beagle breed.
 The dogs she bred and the line she created have long been admired by me, and bringing that influence forward as a foundational pillar within FoxFire is both an honour and a responsibility I take very seriously.